Why a Unique, Personal Home Might Be Easier to Sell Someday

 The family lived in the house nine years, then sold it.
 Here’s what they had to say:

 “(we received) far better than average appreciation of the property when we downsized some nine years later.
 We sold the home by ourselves with no Realtor involved and we heard from many that the unique design and curb appeal attracted them to contact us.
 We had no problem selling our fine home…”

 And since they’re too modest to mention it, I’ll add that they nearly doubled their money on the sale.

-That’s the easy part.
-Figure out what you want, and put aside notions about what you think the next family living in your home might want.
-Tune out the people telling you what you should have.
+You can do the same thing.
+Instead of designing your home for “the market”, figure out what you want, and put aside notions about what you think the next family living in your home might want.

 Make a quality home that works – whatever “works” means to your family and your life.
 Make it interesting and attractive, but above all make it fit your unique needs and wants.

-If you prefer a “middle of the market” home design, this probably doesn’t make much sense to you.
+If you prefer a “market” home design, this probably doesn’t make much sense to you.

-But if you get excited by living in a house that stands out from the crowd, a home that does things that most homes don’t, a home that you can fall in love with, then when the time comes to sell, you might find that “sold” sign out front a lot sooner than you’d thought.
+But if you get excited by living in a house that stands out from the crowd, a home that does things that most homes don’t, a home that you can fall in love with – then someday, when the time comes to sell, you might find that “sold” sign out front a lot sooner than you’d thought.